Skip to main content

 This topic describes how to create a new project or configure an existing project to use a DevExpress Rich Text Editor component.

-Follow this tutorial to create a Blazor application based on DevExpress project templates.
-To add the Rich Text Editor to the application, set the Add Rich Text Editor Resources option to true on the Settings tab.
+Follow this tutorial to create a Blazor application using the DevExpress Template Kit.
+To add the Rich Text Editor to the application, choose the correponding option in the Kit.

 Follow the steps below to incorporate the Rich Text Editor into a Blazor app created with a Microsoft template.